frejfrej/pr-tree/README.md

 * Displays a link to related issues
 * Displays the status of the pull requests alongside the status of related issues
 * Provides initial warnings
     * If the pull request was approved by everyone
     * If the pull request is open but related issues are closed or in review
 * Provides an author filter
     * filters pull requests of selected author
     * highlights in red those where an effort is expected
 * Provides a reviewer filter
     * filters pull requests of selected reviewer
     * highlights in red those where an effort is expected
+* Allows simultaneous filtering by both author and reviewer
 * Smart reload: Automatically updates the page when new data is available without full page refresh
 * Improved display of pull requests
 * Display the number of conflicts in a badge for each pull-requests